webpack/webpack/README.md

 ## Plugins

-Webpack has a [rich plugin
+webpack has a [rich plugin
 interface](http://webpack.github.io/docs/plugins.html).
 Most of the features within webpack itself use this plugin interface.
 This makes webpack very **flexible**.